 - He's Not Here, 112 1/2 W. Franklin St., Chapel Hill, 919-942-7939

 Motorco is a music venue by night, but you can often find students hanging out at the picnic tables outside Parts & Labor, the attached pub that serves an impressive range of global-inspired street foods.
 Might As Well in Chapel Hill is a great place to catch a game on TV, and He's Not Here is a legendary bar with a popular multi-level outdoor space — just don't mind that their signature cups are the wrong shade of blue.

 Best place to NOT see law students

-Best place to pretend that you are already a fancy lawyer
+Best places to pretend that you are already a fancy lawyer

 - The Federal, 914 W. Main St., Durham, 919-680-8611

-Dain's offers a low key atmosphere and a good place to get to know your classmates away from the confines of the law school.
-And The Federal is owned by the same folks who own The James Joyce and features good food and a nice beer selection.
+Dain's offers a low-key atmosphere and a good place to get to know your classmates away from the confines of the Law School.
+The Federal is owned by the same folks who own the James Joyce Irish Pub & Restaurant and features delicious food and a nice beer selection.
 Bull McCabes serves low-cost food in a great atmosphere, with an extensive beer list and a comfortable vibe.
 Hang out inside or relax in their large side yard.

 Best Hipster Bar

 The Pinhook, 117 W. Main St., Durham, 919-667-1100